More Science Experiments

 - Piece of Yarn or Cotton String, about 6 inches long

-You can make crystals using Borax – a detergent booster located in the soap section of the grocery store.
-We made a snowflake shape out of pipecleaners to see if we could make a snowflake crystal.
 Fill a pitcher with 3 cups hot tap water.
 (Not so hot that you can’t touch it!)
-Add 3 tablespoons of Borax for each cup of water (9 tablespoons!).
+Add 3 tablespoons of Borax for each cup of water.
+We used 3 cups of hot tap water and 9 tablespoons of Borax.
+A mason jar was a great container for this.
 Stir the mixture.

 If all of the Borax dissolves, add a little more Borax and stir.
 Add Borax until the water can’t dissolve it anymore – the mixture is saturated.
 That means the water is holding as much of the Borax as it can.
 In fact, this solution is supersaturated, that means the water is holding even more Borax than it normally would because the water has been heated.
 Now pour this supersaturated solution in the glass jar.

 Make a shape out of the pipe cleaners and tie one end of the string to it.
-Tie the other end of the string to one end to a pen.
+We made a snowflake shape out of pipe cleaners to see if we could make a snowflake crystal.
+Tie the other end of the string to the middle of the pen.
 Hang the pipe cleaner shape down in the jar with the pen across the top of the jar to keep it from touching the bottom of the jar.
 Watch what happens in the jar over the next few weeks.

-Here is what our crystals look like after growing on the pipecleaner snowflake for about 2 weeks.
+Here is what our crystals looked like after growing on the pipe cleaner snowflake for about 2 weeks.
 The secret to good crystals is having a supersaturated solution.

 Science Project Idea: Grow three different borax crystal snowflakes.
 You need three glass jars that are exactly alike.
 Fill one with cold tap water and one with hot tap water.
 Get an adult to help you fill the last jar with boiling water.
 Now add Borax to each jar until the Borax will not dissolve anymore.
 The warmer the water, the more Borax will dissolve in the water.
 That’s because heating the water helps it become supersaturated.
 Now add the pipecleaner snowflakes and compare the crystals that grow over the next couple of weeks.
 Which jar has the most crystals?
 Which jar has the largest crystals?